Vaccines and Immunotherapy

 In most countries, the production of vaccines is strictly controlled and regulated by government authorities.
 All vaccines are checked for safety and potency.

 The simplest and most common method used to give a vaccine is with an injection in the muscle or under the skin.
-This can be done with a needle or a new needle-free injector.
 Intranasal vaccines are also available for specific diseases, but they can be difficult to give, especially to large animals.
 Vaccines can also be given in feed or drinking water, a method that is most often used in the poultry industry.
 Fish can be vaccinated by immersion in a solution of antigen, which is absorbed through their gills.
 Transdermal (absorbed through the skin) vaccines are also being developed.

 Pet owners should work with their veterinarian to determine the best vaccination schedule for their animal(s).
-Information on which vaccines are generally recommended for dogs, cats, and horses are found in the Basics chapters for these species.
-There are few vaccines available for other species of pets.
+Few vaccines are available for species of pets other than dogs, cats, and horses.
 Ferrets should be vaccinated against rabies and canine distemper.
 Psittacine birds (parrots and parakeets) should be vaccinated against avian polyomavirus.

 Modern, commercially produced, government-approved vaccines are generally very safe.
 The most common risks with vaccines include injection-site reactions (such as pain or swelling, which usually subside within a short time), allergic responses, incomplete inactivation, disease in animals with compromised immune systems, neurologic complications, and, rarely, contamination with other live agents.
 The stress of vaccination may be enough to activate an infection already present in the animal.
 Hypersensitivity reactions—which range from mild to anaphylactic shock—can also occur.
 All animals should be observed for a period of time following vaccination.
 Discuss with your veterinarian what signs you should watch for.
-In rare cases, certain vaccines have been linked to development of a type of skin cancer in cats at the site where the vaccine was given (see Skin Disorders of Cats: Vaccine-associated Tumors).
+In rare cases, certain vaccines have been linked to development of a type of skin cancer in cats at the site where the vaccine was given.

 In addition to vaccination, there are other ways of creating or increasing immunity against disease.
 Passive immunity involves one animal producing antibodies by active immunization, and then transferring those antibodies to a susceptible animal to confer immediate protection.
 The natural (and very important) form of passive immunization is the transfer of maternal antibodies to offspring across the placenta and in the colostrum (the first milk that is full of essential antibodies).
 Antisera may be produced in dogs against distemper and in cats against panleukopenia (also known as feline parvovirus enteritis).
 The effects of passive immunity are only temporary, however, as they only last for as long as the transferred antibody lasts, generally a few weeks.